Libera-Chat/libera-chat.github.io/content/_guides/cloaks.md

 your project or community.
 If your project has listed group contacts publicly, they will be listed as "Public contacts" in `/msg ChanServ INFO <channel>`.
 If not, ask for help in the relevant channel.

-### Instructions for Group Contacts

-If your project or community has had an official group registration approved, then you are probably able to request cloaks for your users and contributors.
-Registered projects are represented by Group Contacts (also known as GCs).
-Only these people have the right to request cloaks for group members.
-If you are a GC, then you will have a standing invite to `#libera-communities` where you may request cloaks for projects that you are a registered GC for.

-While it is not mandatory, we do recommend having some internal standards for your users to meet to be eligible for your project's cloaks.
-Bearers of your cloaks are seen by others as representatives of your community and as such the bearer's behaviour will reflect onto the reputation of your project or community.

 ## Re-identifying with NickServ